Haniyya/noble_names/README.md

 ```

 ### Languages
-So far only English and German are supported.
+So far English, German, French, Spanish and Portuguese are supported.
 By default all available languages are used.
 If you want to configure which one
 to use for your application, you can do it like so:
 ```ruby